First published June 2017; updated June 2021

 An Irish context

-In Ireland, make sun protection part of your daily routine particularly from the end of March – September, when the intensity of sunburn producing UV radiation is greatest.
-But remember, whether at home or abroad, if the UV index is 3 or above, sun protection is required.
+In Ireland, make sun protection part of your daily routine particularly from April – September, when the intensity of sunburn producing UV is greatest, even when it is cloudy!
+Stay safe by limiting time in the midday sun when UV is strongest, typically between the hours of 11:00am-3:00pm.